Protect Yourself from Extreme Cold This Winter

 Dr. Salvaterra noted that vulnerable populations in our communities include the elderly, infants (under one year), people with a history of cardiovascular disease such as heart attacks and strokes and mental disabilities, and people who are homeless or marginally housed.

-Notifications of extreme cold will be posted on www.peterboroughpublichealth.ca and Peterborough Public Health’s Facebook and Twitter accounts as well as issued to the media and stakeholder groups when the forecasted temperature or wind chill may result in an increased risk of frostbite.
-Residents are advised that other communities may have different cold alert systems so following local media will ensure accurate information for this area.
+Notifications of extreme cold will be posted on www.peterboroughpublichealth.ca and issued to the media and stakeholder groups when the forecasted temperature or wind chill may result in an increased risk of frostbite.
 City Social Services will also share information regarding the locations and times of emergency shelters and any relevant outreach programs, as well as reminders about visiting public locations such as malls to get out of the cold.
-The One Roof Community Centre at 99 Brock St. extends its hours of service from 8 a.m. to 8 p.m. to allow vulnerable populations a comfortable location until the Warming Room opens.
+Starting in December 2016, the meal/community drop in program has been contracted to provide extended hours of service from 8 a.m. to 8 p.m. to allow vulnerable populations a comfortable location until the Warming Room opens.

 County residents are encouraged to consult their township for measures related to their local extreme cold response.
 Most townships and Curve Lake First Nation post extreme weather alerts on their websites and encourage residents to check in on neighbours.

 Peterborough Public Health’s ECRP has three levels of notification: